Woodseats

 The name Woodseats comes from the Old English Wodesettes, which means a 'fold in a wood'.
 Nether Woodseats itself was little more than a cluster of cottages around a road called 'The Dale' close to the intersection of Woodseats Road and Chesterfield Road (A61) and Upper Woodseats, near the Abbey Lane and Chesterfield Road junction.

-The first annual Woodseats Festival took place in July 2006.

 Schools

 There are two schools in the Woodseats area: Abbey Lane Primary School and Woodseats Primary School.

 Public houses

 Current public houses

-There are a number of public houses situated on Chesterfield Road:
+There are a number of public houses on Chesterfield Road:

-Guzzle MicroPub, Chesterfield Road serves delicious, fresh, locally brewed cask and keg ales.